Optimizing ArgoCD performance in HA configurations

 Before response

-First step in enabling Shard
+First step in activating a Shard

 Round-robin